-In the last two summers, the grades achieved by A Level students are going to on a wide range of destinations, with up to 40 of our Year 13s progressing to undergraduate courses (including several for medicine and law) at prestigious Russell Group institutions, including Cambridge and Oxford Universities.
-We are also proud that our strong work in the creative arts continues to enable large groups of students to move on to foundation art courses, and directly into world leading institutions such as Central St Martin’s University for the Creative Arts.
+In the last two summers, the grades achieved by A Level students allowed them to progress to a wide range of destinations.
+The majority of our Year 13 students moved on to undergraduate courses (including medicine and law).
+Many of these are at prestigious Russell Group institutions, including Cambridge and Oxford Universities.
+We are also proud that our strong work in the creative arts continues to enable students to move on to foundation art courses, and directly into world leading institutions such as Central St Martin’s University for the Creative Arts.
 As well as heading to higher education, we are equally proud that our A Level courses enable our students to enter apprenticeships and employment.